R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 ## 1.1 to 1.2

+### Improvements to mail and persistence

 We've made writing persistent code inside the enclave easy and secure from roll back attacks in 1.2.
 Mail is now only used for communication and no longer plays a part in persistence.
 This means certain features are no longer necessary and have been removed.
 We hope this is a one-off occurrence that will be worth the small effort in upgrading your code.

 Firstly, mail acknowledgement no longer exists.
 Mail will no longer be replayed on enclave startup and so you no longer need to think about having to acknowledge any mail.
 That means the `acknowledgeMail` method in `Enclave` has been removed.
 This also means the mail ID parameter that's used for acknowledgement is no longer needed and has been removed as a parameter to the methods `EnclaveHost.deliverMail` and `Enclave.receiveMail`.

 You will need to change the signature of your `receiveMail` method in your enclave class: